MoozaInspire/salesforce-file-export-import/README.md

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Apart from other python libraries it uses Simple Salesforce (Salesforce REST API Python library) and Future (compatibility layer between Python 2 and Python 3) which are not available by default and need to be installed extra.
+Apart from other python libraries it use Simple Salesforce (Salesforce REST API Python library) and Future (compatibility layer between Python 2 and Python 3) which are not available by default and need to be installed extra.
 In order to do that you can run:

     pip install simple-salesforce
     pip install future